KyeongsupChoi/BookReviewNotes/README.md

 # BookReviewNotes
-Notes and Reviews on Books I read
+Thoughts and summary for books

 ```bash
 < PROJECT ROOT >